Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 ## Master skills

-Master skills is handled the same way for all 'Mystic Codes' with an exception to the plugsuit.
+Master skills is handled the same way for all 'Mystic Codes' with an exception to the Plugsuit.

 ![Battle Configs - FGO to FGA Command mapping | Mystic Codes](https://cdn.discordapp.com/attachments/1127606706420068372/1127632299337453689/20230709_110424.jpg "FGO to FGA Command mapping | Mystic Codes")